shaanhomebrew-cloud/OPL-PS1-AIO-Converter-GUI/README.md

 These files are **not provided with this application**.

-Place the files into:
+The application expects these files inside:

 ```text
 Resources
 └── APA HDD Binaries
 ```

-The application will automatically detect them from the included Resources folder.
+The application automatically detects them from the included Resources folder.

 > **Important:** These files must be obtained separately because they are copyrighted.